How Do Flight Training Airports Near NYC Compare?

 Long Island MacArthur Airport (KISP)

 MacArthur operates under Class C airspace with a fully operational control tower.
-While there's some commercial traffic, it's significantly less busy than Farmingdale—wait times for takeoff are minimal.
-The tradeoff is a longer commute: approximately 2 hours by car from Manhattan.
+The Class C experience is similar to Class D—you make one additional radio call compared to a Class D airport, but the procedures are essentially the same.
+While there is some commercial airline traffic, it's significantly less busy than Farmingdale and wait times for takeoff are minimal.

 Other Long Island Airports